 Shadows are part of everyday life, but they can be quite mysterious for kids.
 Such experiments will give them hands-on insight into how shadows are created and the difference between transparent, translucent, and opaque.
 This can also teach them what affects their size, direction and shape.

 Kids LOVE all things animals.
-The only drawback is that you will have to learn the sound of each animal because they will ask you to mimic each one of them (and then you may hate me a little for this freebie :p but hey!
+The only drawback is that you will have to learn the sound of each animal because they will ask you to mimic each one of them (and then you may hate me a little for this :p but hey!
 As long as they are learning, right? :D).
 You can download the following pack HERE!

 3) Tracing/ Chalking